 - Have developed your ability to carry out experimental investigations and to report the results appropriately.

 - Have developed your analytical, problem-solving, self-study, communication and independent working skills.
-You will also have had opportunities provided by the University and Students' Union to develop organisational, modern language and other skills.
+You will also have had opportunities to develop organisational, modern language and other skills.

 - Have a good understanding of a range of topics in business studies.